yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Tools/Flash_Tools/_Sitara_Uniflash.rst

    to use another address, you will need to change those configurations as well.**

 #.
-Click “No” if asked to remove other static configurations.
+Click "No" if asked to remove other static configurations.
 Since we
    are using the same IP address for both RNDIS connections, Windows is trying to let us know that this is generally not a good idea.
    However, in this situation, the configuration ensures that both